Edgcote: Edgcote House

-In 1642 Edgcote House was used as headquarters by the army of Charles I before the Battle of Edgehill on 23 October, the first major battle of the English Civil War.
+ON the journey, Edgcote House was used as headquarters by the army of before the Battle of Edgehill on 23 October, the first major battle of the English Civil War.

 The poet Mary Leapor worked at Edgcote House at a point in her life, and the poem "Crumble-Hall" was inspired by her time working there.

 By 1742 the house had descended to Richard Chauncy, a London merchant, who commissioned the architect William Jones to build the present house in 1747–52 to replace a previous building.
 He employed the carpenter Abraham Swan, and the plasterer John Whitehead.
 Initially the stables were surveyed by William Smith of Warwick (1705–1747), and rebuilt 1745–7.
 The London blacksmith Thomas Stephens (d.
 1771) made a cast-iron balustrade, and the house was furnished in the later 1750s by Vile & Cobb (William Vile and John Cobb).

 His son William Henry Chauncy caused the village of Edgcote to be resited to improve his view sometime before 1788.
 The estate then passed to his unmarried sister Anna Maria Chauncy and from her to Thomas Carter, Richard Chauncy’s great-nephew, and from him to a distant cousin, Julia Frances Aubrey, who was married to William Cartwright.
 They moved in during 1847 and the Cartwrights remained in possession until 1926, when they were obliged to sell it to the Courage family.
-It has since been bought by businessman David Allen.
+In 2005 it bought by businessman David Allen.

 The 1700 acre park was laid out in the 18th century and features a lake fed by the River Cherwell and the remains of a Roman villa.
 The house is heated by heat energy extracted from the lake.

-BBC Television used the house in its 1995 television adaptation of Jane Austen's Pride and Prejudice.
+BBC Television used the house in its 1995 television adaptation of Jane Austen's Pride and Prejudice to depict Rosings Park.
 The estate may be adversely affected by the proposed HS2 high speed railway line.